bisw4sh/hugo-blogs/content/posts/google-oauth-2.0.md

 comments: false
 description: "There is a flow to how we can authenticate a user from existing providers; there is slight variation in all platforms but following is of Google"
 canonicalURL: "https://canonical.url/to/page"
-disableHLJS: true # to disable highlightjs
+disableHLJS: false # to disable highlightjs
 disableShare: false
-disableHLJS: false
 hideSummary: false
-searchHidden: true
+searchHidden: false
 ShowReadingTime: true
 ShowBreadCrumbs: true
 ShowPostNavLinks: true